Banquet Server Resume Example

 You just need to download and save it.
 The layout follows current ATS standards, so your application gets past screening software used by over 95% of shipping companies.

-Make sure to update your contact info, certifications, and sea service details.
+Make sure to update your contact info, certifications, and sea service details, and consider including a cover letter to strengthen your application.
 This helps recruiters spot your qualifications fast, especially when you’re applying for competitive deck crew positions.

 Here’s what a finished Able Seaman resume actually looks like.
 I use real job achievements, quantifiable skills, and certifications to make each section stand out.